wol-fi/multifractal/README.md

 ## Overview

-This is an improved package for multifractal detrended fluctuation (MF-DFA) and surroagte analysis (IAAFT, IAAWT).
+This is an improved package for multifractal detrended fluctuation analysis (MF-DFA), simulation of multifractal series, and surroagte analysis (IAAFT, IAAWT).
 It allows to enhance the robustness and reliability of classic MF-DFA via overlapping windows.
 It further enables to test the significance of multifractality via IAAFT surrogates.